 FASTER Transit

-elderly, disabled, rural, and other transit
+elderly, disabled, rural and other transit

 Section 5.11 describes the CDOT TIP project selection processes.
 Projects selected in the transportation management area are included in the TIP.
 CDOT does not specifically identify whether the funds are state or federal; the TIP lists them all as state funds.
-CDOT operations and maintenance projects are not required to be listed in the TIP unless they are of a “capital” nature.
+CDOT operations and maintenance projects are not required to be listed in the TIP unless they are of a capital nature.

 Step 4.
 Solicitation for DRCOG-selected projects

-Once the TIP preparation policy document has been adopted (step 1), DRCOG formally announces it is soliciting applications for TIP funding.
-The application forms and submittal process are Web-based.
+Once the TIP preparation policy document has been adopted (Step 1), DRCOG formally announces it is soliciting applications for TIP funding through a call for projects.
+The application forms and submittal process are webweb-based.
 The application specifies instructions per the adopted policy document and embeds all evaluation criteria so applicants can immediately see how well their projects score and assess their competitiveness.
 The solicitation announcement typically gives sponsors six to eight weeks to complete and submit applications.